markwilkinson/FAIR-in-a-box/README.md

 **Step 3:**  Running data transformation services

-Then you can run the data transformation services setup by running the `docker-compose.yml` file in `cde-in-box/cde-ready-to-go` directory.
-Be sure that you move this into the appropriate location; **THE docker-compose MUST BE RUN IN THE SAME FOLDER THAT CONTAINS THE ./data/triples and ./config and subfolders**
+To start the data transformation services, execute the `docker-compose.yml` file that can be found in the cde-ready-to-go folder.
+If you want to run the transformation services in some other location on your server, just remember **THE docker-compose MUST BE RUN IN THE SAME FOLDER THAT CONTAINS THE .env, THE ./data/triples,  and ./config subfolders**

-You should then refresh your local copies of the docker images, to ensure they are up-to-date with what EJP is providing:

 ```
 docker-compose pull